cheeyi/web-bluetooth-poc/README.md

 A React web app that uses Web Bluetooth to scan for a Bluetooth device advertising the Environmental Sensing GATT service, connects to it, reads a value from the device's Battery Service's Battery Level GATT characteristic, logs it, and disconnects from the device.
 Obviously, this is a very specific use case, but one can easily change these by modifying `src/App.js` to scan for a different GATT service instead.

-To take a quick peek at the web app, visit https://cheeyi.github.io/web-bluetooth-poc/, which was deployed from the `deploy` branch and lives on the `gh-pages` branch.
+To take a quick peek at the web app, visit https://cheeyi.github.io/web-bluetooth-poc/, which was deployed from the `main` branch and lives on the `gh-pages` branch.

 ## Running the Web App Locally